Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Hero Image

+At WattSizing, we constantly help users design off-grid systems for less-than-ideal locations—like forested cabins, RVs parked under trees, or roofs with chimneys and vent pipes.
 In this comprehensive guide, we’ll explain exactly how partial shading affects solar panel output, how modern technology mitigates the damage, and how you can wire your array to survive the shade.

 If you are dealing with a shaded property, you'll likely need more panels to compensate.
 Use our Off-Grid Solar Calculator to accurately size your system for your specific environment.

-The Anatomy of a Solar Panel
+The Anatomy of a Solar Panel: Why Shade is Devastating

-A standard 100W rigid solar panel is not one giant solar cell; it is typically made up of 32 to 36 individual solar cells wired together in series.
+To understand shading, you first need to understand how a solar panel is built.
+A standard 100W or 200W rigid solar panel is not one giant, uniform solar cell.
+Instead, it is typically made up of 32 to 72 individual silicon solar cells wired together in a series string.

 Think of these cells like a chain of water pipes.
 The sunlight provides the water pressure.
 If you block one pipe (shade one cell), the flow of water (electrical current) through the entire chain is severely restricted.

+Because the cells inside a panel are wired in series, shading just one cell creates a bottleneck.
 If 10% of a panel is shaded by a thick branch, you might assume you lose 10% of the power.
-In reality, without mitigation technology, shading 10% of the cells could drop the panel's total output by 50% to 80%.
-The shaded cell acts as a bottleneck, restricting the current of all the unshaded cells in that series string.
+In reality, without mitigation technology, shading 10% of the cells drops the panel's total output to match the lowest-performing cell.

 The Hero of the Story: Bypass Diodes

 A bypass diode acts like a detour on a highway.
 If there is an accident (shade) on one section of the road, the diode allows the traffic (current) to bypass that section entirely.
+Most modern solar panels are divided into two or three "zones," with a bypass diode protecting each zone.

 How Bypass Diodes Handle Shade